Luming-L/Project/macs2.md

 two important steps: adjust read position, calculate peak enrichment

 The local lambda is the maximum of the averages of tags for 1/5/10 kb regions and a whole genome background.
+If there is no control data, the ChIP data will be used instead, where the 1kb region is not considered.

 Example for regular peak calling:
 ```bash